tensorflow/tfjs/tfjs-backend-wasm/README.md

 tf.setBackend('wasm').then(() => {...});
 ```

-If you are using platform that does not support fetch directly, please set the
+If you are using a platform that does not support fetch directly, please set the
 optional `usePlatformFetch` to true:

 ```ts